 VCAL students also participate in a structured workplace learning placement.
-Students complete one day a week in the workplace.
+Students will complete one or more blocks of SWL.
+The length of time for each SWL block may vary from one to four weeks.
 The SWL placement ideally relates to the industry area being studied.